cypress-io/cypress-documentation/content/guides/component-testing/introduction.md

 })
 ```

+If you are already familiar with Cypress, you'll notice it is almost exactly the same as a Cypresss end-to-end test - all your existing Cypress knowledge and experience is transferrable.

-## Set up in your project
+## Try out with an existing project

-If you want to set up component testing in a project that's already doing end-to-end testing in Cypress, this section will show you how to get setup.

-Before we start testing components, let's make sure our project has the required prerequisites.
+Let's go through the setup to start testing components.
+If you want to see component testing working in an React or Vue existing project, follow these steps:

+## ⚠️ For existing end-to-end users

+If you are using Cypress Component Testing in a project that also has tests written with the Cypress end-to-end runner, you will want a separate `cypress.json` configuration file for your component tests.
+This will let you specify a different glob to detect your spec files, as well as configure Component Testing specific defaults like `viewportHeight` and `viewportWidth`.
+You will also want to have a separate plugins file.

+To do this, simply copy your `cypress.json` and rename it to `cypress.component.json`.
+When you start the Component Testing runner, make sure to pass your Component Testing specific configuration with `npx cypress open-ct --config cypress.component.json`.

 <alert type="info">